swiftlang/swift-evolution/proposals/nnnn-definition-visibility.md

 This means that generic functions are incompatible with `@export(interface)`, because there is no way to export a generic interface without the implementation.

+### `@export` attribute on stored properties and types

+Stored properties and types can also result in symbols being produced within the binary, in much the same manner as functions.
+For stored properties, the symbols describe the storage itself.
+For types, the symbols are for metadata associated with the type.
+In both cases, it can be reasonable for the compiler to defer creation of the symbol until use.
+For example, Embedded Swift will defer emission of a stored property until it is referenced, and will only emit type metadata when it is required (e.g., for use with `AnyObject`).

+For stored properties and types,`@exported(interface)` would emit the stored property symbol and type metadata eagerly, similar to the emission of the symbol for a function.

+`@exported(implementation)` is less immediately relevant.
+For stored properties, it could mean that the initializer value is available for clients to use.
+For types, it would effectively be the equivalent of `@frozen` in Library Evolution (`@frozen` exposes implementation and layout details), but there does not exist a notion of non-`@frozen` types outside of Library Evolution.

 ## Source compatibility

 Introduces a new attribute.
 This could cause a source-compatibility problem with an attached macro of the same name, but otherwise has no impact.